 We must admit a little disappointment when we learned that the little quadcopter on the Hydrofoil could not lift the entire assembly out of the water.
 However, once detached, the MiniDrone portion of this unit is a fairly capable flier, and while not fully waterproof, it can certainly handle some fresh water splashing.

-Unleashed through Kickstarter back in 2015, the Splash Drone is an enthusiast built quadcopter with complete waterproofing in mind.
-This submersible drone offers a waterproof gimbal for your GoPro camera, or an optional Payload Release System.
+Unleashed through Kickstarter back in 2015, the Swellpro Splash Drone is an enthusiast built quadcopter with complete waterproofing in mind.
+The latest version of this submersible drone comes in two flavors, the Auto, with a nicely equipped 4K camera, and the Fishing Drone with a payload release system.
 As much as I like the idea behind dropping cargo, please brush up on your FAA rules in the U.S. before you do so.
-Update: It looks like the third iteration of this drone is live now, Look for the Splash Drone 3 to get the best experience.
+16 minutes of airtime will keep you entertained while flying over, or dunking under the water.
+Also, you’re good to fly in the rain as well, a bonus.

 Another in the line of small, toy-class drones, the JJRC H31 offers up headless mode, the ability to flip and more.
 Of course, the reason we’re here, it is also waterproof.
 That said, we feel as though this one takes liberties with the term.
 It is certainly splash-proof, and can handle a short accidental dip, but I would hesitate to fully submerse this drone.